National Museum of Industrial History: Artifacts

 The nearly $7.5 million museum houses over 200 artifacts.
-One of which is the museum itself, built within the frame of the Steel plant's Electric Repair Shop that ran back in 1913.
+One of these is the museum itself, built within the frame of the Steel plant's Electric Repair Shop that ran back in 1913.
 Within the section involving the 1876 World's Fair, visitors are welcomed by artifacts and machines that were displayed at the Centennial International Exposition.
 Such machines include massive 19th and 20th century engines and pumps.

 After the Centennial International Exposition, most of the machines went directly to the Smithsonian Museum, but the museum has donated several artifacts to Bethlehem's very own.
 Amy Hollander, executive director of the museum stated in reference to the artifacts, "Among them are some that are the first made, the longest operating or the last produced.
 These objects are gateways to bigger stories."
 Amidst first made and last produced include the first piece of steel rolled in Bethlehem and last rolled piece of Class A armor.

 The Machinery Hall holds 21 artifacts loaned by the Smithsonian Institution which were previously on display at the National Museum of American History.
 Items from the 1876 World's Fair in Philadelphia can be found on display in this exhibition.
 The largest and most prominent artifact in this hall is the 115-ton, 8 MGD, International Steam Pump Company's Snow, Corliss Steam Engine that had pumped water for York, PA beginning in 1914.
 In addition to the steam engine, the Machinery Hall also boasts a Milwaukee's Pawling & Harnischfeger Co.
 Crane and an H-beam from Bethlehem Steel.
 Other artifacts displayed in this hall include original items used by workers such as punch cards, hard hats, whistles, welfare baskets, and safety reports.

 The Silk Gallery Hall depicts the history of the Lehigh Valley Silk industry.
 Within this exhibit, you are greeted by the most prominent artifact, the Jacquard loom.
 This loom was used in conjunction with the Scalamandre Silk Mill located in Long Island City, New York.
 It was utilized to produce the fabric for the White House for nearly eighty years up until Bill Clinton's presidency.
 One particular piece of fabric that was formed for John F. Kennedy holds a place in this exhibit.

-In the Propane Gallery, the most prominent display is an interactive hot air balloon simulation.
-Visitors are able to step into a hot air balloon basket to not only learn about how propane fuels this device but also get a sense of an actual hot air balloon ride.
+The Propane Gallery, features an interactive hot air balloon simulation.
+Visitors enter a hot air balloon basket, while the simulation describes the use of propane in these aircraft.
 Glenn Koehler, NMIH's marketing and outreach coordinator believes that the Propane Gallery is the most popular interactive exhibit.
 Mechanical and digital characteristics such as moving floor boards and aerial video give the viewers a very well rounded, realistic approach to a hot air balloon ride.
 The educational purpose of this display is to express the widespread use of propane gas.